 - Di Freeze, Managing Editor, is responsible for posting and managing all of our blogs, reports, lists, and community resources.
 She works closely with our Editor-in-Chief, writers, and contributors.
 Di also conducts and manages research and compilation for our special projects.
 Previously, she was an Editor at Sand Hill, a software industry blog and newsletter, for nearly 5 years.
 Before that, Di was Editor-in-Chief at Airport Journals for more than 9 years, where she interviewed high-profile aviators, and oversaw writers, photographers, news editors, copy editors and proofreaders.

-- Scott Schober, Chief Media Commentator, is our Official Event Speaker, and our Video Host.
+- Scott Schober, Senior Media Commentator and Event Speaker.
 He has interviewed numerous high profile cybersecurity executives, produced and hosted companion videos for our reports, and gone on location in the U.S. and Canada for our live appearances.
 From interviewing Kevin Mitnick, the world’s most famous hacker, on the floor of The New York Stock Exchange, to filming Robert Herjavec, Founder and CEO at Herjavec Group and a Shark on ABC’s Shark Tank, to announcing our annual Cybersecurity 500 list at the Cyber Investing Summit, Scott has been an important voice for Cybersecurity Ventures.
 He is author of the popular book Hacked Again.

 - Dr. Anita D’Amico, U.S. Government Liaison, is our point person for interfacing with the cybersecurity and leadership teams at U.S. federal agencies, and U.S. state and local governments.
 Anita has worked for more than 20 years in the cybersecurity domain—starting as the head of Northrop Grumman’s first Information Warfare team.
 She is a human factors psychologist, a specialist in cybersecurity situational awareness, and a security researcher.
 Anita founded the Secure Decisions division at Applied Visions, Inc. to focus on cyber security and homeland security, and was awarded one of DHS S&T’s largest R&D efforts in application security: Application Security Threat Attack Modeling (ASTAM).